• Skip to primary navigation

 Baked Blueberry Cake Donut Recipe

-If you're a donut lover, then these blueberry cake donuts are for you!
-All you'll need is a simple donut pan and you can mix them entirely by hand.
+If you’re an old-fashioned blueberry cake donuts lover, then these blueberry cake doughnuts are for you!
+All you’ll need is a simple donut pan and you can mix them entirely by hand.

 ingredients